 Can I start again or rename a domain?

-Your domain name is important to your online presence, so we offer a five-day grace period where you can change it before it becomes permanent.
-This allows you some time if you change your mind or made any typos when entering it.
+Your domain name is important to your online presence, so you have a five-day grace period where you can change it before it becomes permanent.

 Can I remove the "www" from my domain?

 Yes.
 You can remove the "www" from your domain.

 You can only remove the "www" from a Squarespace domain you already registered, and it must be set as your primary domain.

 Unless you're absolutely sure that you want to only display your naked domain, this isn't always necessary.
 Without changing any settings, visitors can find your site with or without typing "www" before it.
 If they type "yourdomain.com," they'll be taken to your domain, and the "www.yourdomain.com" will appear.
 This is a fairly standard practice across the internet.

 How long can I keep my domain?

 After you register a domain, you own it and can keep it as long as you'd like.
 As long as you maintain your service with Squarespace, the domain will point to your Squarespace site for the exact length of your plan with us.

 Will Squarespace help me purchase a registered domain from someone else?